 You can’t change the time it takes to get to work, but you can change how you spend it.

 Conduct research.
 This one’s for passengers only.
-As long as you’re not driving, the commute is a fine time to track down that that data your boss asked you to provide or find a couple studies to back up the argument you want to make at an upcoming team meeting.
+As long as you’re not driving, the commute is a fine time to track down that data your boss asked you to provide or find a couple studies to back up the argument you want to make at an upcoming team meeting.

 Refresh your to-do list.
 Update your action items for the day or week ahead.
 Getting all those miscellaneous reminders from your head onto your phone helps declutter your mind and lets you focus on other thoughts.
-I do this even when I’m driving by recording an audio note on my phone.

 Look for a new job.
 Want out of your current position?
 You don’t have to wait until your next day off to do something about it.
 If you aren’t driving, poke around your favorite job sites to get a feel for the positions listed in your field.
 Also check out Glassdoor and PayScale to see how other companies rate and what salary range you can expect.
-If you are driving, take some audio notes on updates you can make to your résumé and LinkedIn profile.
+If you aren’t driving, take some notes on updates you can make to your résumé and LinkedIn profile.

 Relax.
-Rather than getting miffed at the traffic, practice being calm, mindful and positive while you drive.
-For tips on how to do so, check out the e-book The Drive to Inner Peace: How Your Commute Can Make You Happier & Less Stressed, which Seattle coach Curt Rosengren is offering as a free download for a limited time.
+Rather than getting miffed at the traffic, practice being calm, mindful and positive — even while you drive.
+For tips on how to do so, check out the e-book “The Drive to Inner Peace: How Your Commute Can Make You Happier & Less Stressed,” which Seattle coach Curt Rosengren is offering as a free download for a limited time.
 (Obviously, wait until you’re not behind the wheel to read it.)

 If you aren’t driving, you also might try a guided meditation app or podcast during your commute.
 Remember: You can’t change the time it takes to get to work, but you can change how you spend it.